-There is a lot of misinformation surrounding COVID-19.
-Between the toilet paper-buying panic and the rapidly evolving disease itself, it is essential to take a step back.
+There is a lot of misinformation surrounding the Coronavirus.
+Between the toilet paper-buying panic and the rapidly evolving disease itself, learn what COVID-19 means when you are contract nursing.

 Whilst WHO has now declared COVID-19 a pandemic, we must remember that labels do not change infection control protocol.
 As nurses we are well versed in infection prevention and can lead the charge for the public, with the hope to reduce some panic and misinformation.

 COVID-19 is a respiratory disease caused by a novel coronavirus.
 COVID-19 is part of a large family of viruses that are common in people and animals that, in rare cases, can lead to severe respiratory problems and death.
 What has changed?
 Typically, animal coronaviruses do not infect people.

 There is still much to learn about this new disease including how easily it spreads.
 According to The Australian Government Health Department, it is thought that person to person transmission happens via respiratory droplets among close contact.

 Healthcare personnel are caring for patients with confirmed infection with coronavirus disease.
 Naturally, that brings an increased risk of exposure but following infection prevention and control guidelines can minimize your risk of exposure.